-A series of seminars will enable the students to make practical use of GIS with hands-on experience.
-Throughout the course, students learn how to develop spatial research questions and how to conduct spatial analysis using ESRI ArcGIS software and different open-source alternatives.
+A series of seminar exercises will enable the students to make practical use of GIS with hands-on experience.
+Throughout the course, students learn how to develop spatial research questions and how to conduct spatial analysis using ESRI ArcGIS Pro software and different open-source alternatives.
 A group project will integrate the concepts covered in the lectures with experience from the seminars to explore a current research question.

 The students will:

 - Understand what makes spatial data special data.

-- Learn about the most common file formats, sources for data in a GIS and how to merge spatial and non-spatial data.
+- Learn about the most common file formats, sources of data, and how to merge spatial and non-spatial data.

 - Learn how to develop research questions and design projects to study spatial phenomena.

 - Learn spatial analysis, and how to make use of these techniques in studying social processes and phenomena.